nboj/Game-Game/README.md

 ## Other Information
 ### The game has six total areas that you can visit.
 The final area is a boss fight and once you reach that area, the game is over.
+### Due to the time constraints we had, we were unable to fully finish the game developement.
+Please take a look at all of the custom scripts that were made because that's what most of the time went into.

 ## Credits
 ### Christian Auman